 EARLY WORK

 Though he graduated from Princeton with an electrical engineering degree, William began taking biology courses there during his junior year.
-Then, at Washington University in St. Louis, Missouri, William received his PhD in physiology and biophysics.
+Then, at Washington University in St. Louis, Missouri, William received his in and biophysics.

-William’s father worked as a technician for Bell Laboratories, the research and development arm of AT&T. “That was really the only science in my family,” he says.
+William’s father worked as a for Bell Laboratories, the research and development arm of AT&T. “That was really the only in my family,” he says.
 “Everybody else was just carpenters, bricklayers, or whatever.”

 MOST EXCITING PART OF YOUR WORK